• Skip to primary navigation

 Financial and managerial accounting, reporting, and strategy are among the topics covered by the CGMA.
 The CGMA is divided into three levels, each with three courses.

-The CGMA is divided into three levels, each of which has three courses and its own test.
+The CGMA is divided into three levels, each with three courses and its test.
 In addition, at the end of each level, a case study test must be completed.
-As a result, there are a total of 12 exams in the CGMA.
+As a result, there are 12 exams in the CGMA.

 The CGMA program takes three to four years to complete and costs between $3,000 and $5,000 when the necessary AICPA membership is factored in.

-Depending on how long it takes you to complete your CGMA, this fee varies.
-The program charges a subscription fee for all materials, with the price increasing as the duration of the membership rises.
+This fee varies depending on how long it takes you to complete your CGMA.
+The program charges a subscription fee for all materials, with the price increasing as the membership duration increases.
 Pass rates for the CGMA can range from 50 to 88 percent for first-time test takers, depending on the tests.

 8. Financial Planner (CFP) Certification